 Patrick Crook is the principal of PLC Asset Management and has been helping people manage investment portfolios since 1993.
-Pat has a degree in Agricultural and Resource Economics from Oregon State University and lives in Corvallis with his two sons.
+Pat has a degree in Agricultural and Resource Economics from Oregon State University and lives in Corvallis, Oregon.

 Interested in original investment ideas?
 Please subscribe now to be notified whenever a new article, interview or free white paper is published.

-PLC Asset Management has a broker/dealer affiliation with Commonwealth Financial Network.
-Commonwealth is the second largest privately held broker/dealer in the United States with co-headquarters in Waltham, Massachusetts and San Diego, California.
-By partnering with Commonwealth, we are able to access a tremendous range of independent investment research, wealth management strategy, and investment options.
+PLC Asset Management has a broker/dealer affiliation with Seattle based E.K.
+Riley Investments, LLC (EKRI).
+By partnering with EKRI, we are able to access a tremendous range of independent investment research, wealth management strategy, and investment options.

-Trade processing, clearance, client reporting and other systems are performed by National Financial Services, LLC (NFS).
-NFS is a leading clearing firm and is subject to the rules and regulations of the Securities and Exchange Commission (SEC), the New York Stock Exchange (NYSE), the Financial Industry Regulatory Authority (FINRA), and other principal exchanges of which it is a member.
+Trade processing, clearance, client reporting and other systems are performed by First Clearing, a trade name of Wells Fargo Clearing Services, LLC.
+First Clearing is a leading clearing firm and is subject to the rules and regulations of the Securities and Exchange Commission (SEC), the New York Stock Exchange (NYSE), the Financial Industry Regulatory Authority (FINRA), and other principal exchanges of which it is a member.

-Commonwealth and NFS are members of the Securities Investor Protection Corporation (SIPC), a federal nonprofit corporation that protects customer assets in the unlikely event that a member broker/dealer–RIA should fail to meet its financial obligations.
+Commonwealth and First Clearing are members of the Securities Investor Protection Corporation (SIPC), a federal nonprofit corporation that protects customer assets in the unlikely event that a member broker/dealer–RIA should fail to meet its financial obligations.

 As a result, if your broker/dealer–RIA should fail, and NFS fails, cash awaiting reinvestment and all securities held in your account are protected by SIPC coverage up to $500,000 (limited to $250,000 for claims in cash).
 Coverage does not protect against a decline in the market value of securities.